JamesHarrisonZa/GameOfLifeEnterprise/README.md

 # GameOfLifeTypeScript
 Based off [GameOfLifeNoLibraries](https://github.com/JamesHarrisonZa/GameOfLifeNoLibraries)
-But with all the production workflows in place
+But with all the focus on tooling and production workflows

 # Technologies used
 ## Source Code